flutter/website/src/get-started/codelab.md

   <h4 class="no_toc">What you’ll learn in part 1</h4>

-  * How to write a Flutter app that looks natural on iOS, Android, desktop (Windows, for example), and the web
+  * How to write a Flutter app that looks natural on iOS, Android, desktop (Windows, for example), and the web.
-  * Using a Flutter app with screen readers (<a href="#talkback">TalkBack</a> and <a href="#talkback">VoiceOver</a>), technologies that enable visually impaired users to get spoken feedback about app contents
+  * How to use a Flutter app with screen readers (<a href="#talkback">TalkBack</a> and <a href="#talkback">VoiceOver</a>).
+These
+    technologies enable visually impaired users to get spoken feedback about app contents.
-  * Basic structure of a Flutter app
+  * How to structure a Flutter app.
-  * Finding and using packages to extend functionality
+  * How to find and use packages to extend functionality.
-  * Using hot reload for a quicker development cycle
+  * How to use hot reload for a quicker development cycle.
-  * How to implement a stateful widget
-  * How to create an infinite, lazily loaded list

   In [part 2][] of this codelab, you'll add interactivity, modify the app's theme, and add the ability to navigate